netliva/MediaLib/README.md

 Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:

+_NetlivaFileTypeBundle has been installed as a dependency of NetlivaMediaLibBundle.
+ If you have not installed **NetlivaFileTypeBundle** before, you must enable it because of the dependency._

 ```php
 <?php
 // app/AppKernel.php